-ffffffff Manner in which waiting tasks are queued at the region.
-Possible values are FIFO and PRIORITY.
+Field Meaning dddd Hexadecimal token for the task that currently has access. eeee Hexadecimal token for the job that contains the region. fffffff Manner in which waiting tasks are queued at the region.
+Possible values are FIFO, PRIORITY, and INVALID.